qidi-community/Plus4-Wiki/content/bed-scanning-probes/cartographer3d/README.md

 # Cartographer3D for Qidi Plus 4 Installation and Configuration Guide

 > [!IMPORTANT]
 > Since the 1.7 update the Cartographer integration requires more intervention into Klipper.
 This guide has been tested on a single printer and should be considered a **Work in Progress**.
-If you have issues or manage to install successfully, we would welcome feedback on the [Official Qidi Discord](https://discord.gg/8WG44NNy) - tag @spooknik and @wazzup77 in the #plus4 channel.
+Whether you have issues or manage to install successfully, we would welcome feedback on the [Official Qidi Discord](https://discord.gg/8WG44NNy) - tag @spooknik and @wazzup77 in the #plus4 channel.

 > [!IMPORTANT]
 > This guide is not aimed towards novice users.
 It requires, SSH access, changing Klipper files and updating configs and macros.
 If you don't understand this, you risk damaging your printer.
 Performing this mod may limit your ability to update to latest firmware from Qidi.
 Do not update without checking as it may overwrite important configs.